-(B) The provisions of this rule are applicable to each inpatient psychiatric service provider licensed by the department of mental health.
+(A) The provisions of Chapter 5122-14 of the Administrative Code are applicable to each inpatient psychiatric service provider licensed pursuant to section 5119.33 of the Revised Code by the department of mental health and addiction services..

 (1) "Abuse" means any act or absence of action caused by an employee inconsistent with rights which results or could result in physical injury to a patient; any act which constitutes sexual activity, as defined under Chapter 2907. of the Revised Code, when such activity would constitute an offense against a patient under that Chapter; insulting or coarse language or gestures directed toward a patient which subjects the patient to humiliation or degradation; or depriving a patient of real or personal property by fraudulent or illegal means.
 For children, in addition to the above, the definition of abuse is the same as in section 2151.031 of the Revised Code.